 To create a diverse, active and engaged network of socially aware emerging leaders."

-Founded in 2014 and modelled on a similar successful program in the United States, The Observership Program provides training and practical experience in not-for-profit board leadership and ongoing networking opportunities to create a passionate and motivated community of future leaders.
+Founded in 2014 and modelled on a similar successful program in the United States, The Observership Program provides training and practical experience in not-for-profit and Government appointed board leadership and ongoing networking opportunities to create a passionate and motivated community of future leaders.

 The Program is a way to connect talented emerging leaders and the not-for-profit community in a structured and meaningful way."Jonathan Gavshon, Founder and Chair, The Observership Program